Set Current Location

 A classic example of Art Deco architectural design, this building ranks as an early 20th Century American masterpiece and has been considered an enduring symbol of Buffalo's genius and spirit since it was designed in 1929 by John J. Wade.
 Located in the center of downtown and overlooking Buffalo's main public square, the 32-story building boasts Native American-influenced tile details, friezes showing aspects of city life, and a top-floor observation tower with views of Lake Erie and the city.

-Set beside the restful waters of the elegant Buffalo River, the Erie Canal Harbor was officially made open to the public on July 2, 2008.
-This harbor was of prime importance in the 19th and 20th centuries, as it served as the Erie Canal's western terminus at that time, thus contributing richly to Buffalo, New York's financial development.
+Set beside the restful waters of the elegant Buffalo River, the Canalside which was also referred to as Erie Canal Harbor was officially made open to the public on July 2, 2008.
+This harbor was of prime importance in the 19th and 20th centuries, as it served as the Canal's western terminus at that time, thus contributing richly to Buffalo's financial development.
 As the centuries went by its significance waned and hence was converted into a tourist attraction by 2006.
 As of today, the site houses a wonderful blend of historic structures, contemporary masterpieces and scenic sights such as the HarborCenter, the Erie County Naval and Military Park, Central Wharf and Commercial Slip to name few.
 The harbor is open throughout the year.

 Located near the Erie Basin Marina, this lighthouse once guided more than half a million immigrants to the city and remained active until the First World War.
 Built in 1833 and standing 68 feet tall, the structure remained dark until 1987 when it was re-lit for the first Friendship Festival.
 After restoration that started in 1985, the lighthouse is now a Buffalo Lighthouse Association museum.
 The lighthouse is open for group tours by appointment, but the 1,400-foot South Pier Promenade and Lighthouse Point grounds nearby are open daily.